-- Inspect the tube for kinks and or holes—if you find any, that’s a problem that needs to be corrected by straightening or replacing the tube.
+- Inspect the tube for kinks and/or holes.
+Correct any problems by straightening or replacing the tube.

 - Clean and clear the tube if you find gunk in it.
 A good cleaning may be all that’s needed to correct a malfunctioning switch, but continue troubleshooting with the next step.

 Testing the Switch

 - Find the wires leading to the terminals of the switch.
 Disconnect them from the terminals: this usually means disengaging a plug, but if the wires are connected to the terminals by other means, label them for position before disconnecting them.

 - The water level switch has three terminals.
 Test them for continuity in pairs.
 First, touch the meter probes to terminals 1 and 2.
 Note the reading, which should be either ∞ infinity (infinity, which means no continuity) or some value close to 0.0 (continuity).

-- Repeat the test touching the probes to terminals 1 and 3, and note the reading (∞ or approximately 0.0).
+- Touch the probes to terminals 1 and 3, and note the reading (∞ or approximately 0.0).

-- Repeat the test touching the probes to terminals 2 and 3, and note the reading.
+- Touch the probes to terminals 2 and 3, and note the reading.

 - Analyze the results of the continuity tests: Two of the pairs should have no continuity, and one should have continuity.
 If you get a different result, the switch is bad and needs to be replaced.

-- Restore the tube connection to the switch in preparation for a second round of continuity testing, and leave the other end of the tube disconnected.
+- Reconnect the tube to the switch in preparation for a second round of continuity testing, and leave the other end of the tube disconnected.

-- Blow gently into the tube while retesting the terminals for continuity in pairs in the same sequence as the first round of testing.
+- Blow gently into the tube while retesting the terminals for continuity in pairs, using the same sequence as in the first round of testing.
 You should hear the switch click when you blow into the tube.
 Maintain the air pressure by pinching the tube closed as you test the terminals, and note the results.

 - If the continuity testing does not indicate an electrical problem in the switch, reconnect the clean, straightened pressure tube to the nipple at the bottom of the tub and run the machine through a cycle to see whether the problem has been corrected.